peeringdb/docs/docs/api_specs.md

 - \_\_contains, field value contains this value
 - \_\_startswith, field value starts with this value
 - \_\_in, value inside set of values (comma separated)

+#### Since

+You can use the since argument with a unix timestamp (seconds) to retrieve all objects updated since then.
+Note that this result will contain objects that were deleted in that timeframe as well - you can spot them by checking for status "deleted"

+    ?since=1443414678

 ### GET: single object